Foundation Diet and Health

 Values are too small to be relevant.

-Use in the kitchen:
+Use in the kitchen

-The firm skin of the kumquat tastes sweet and orange, with a slightly bitter note.
+What do kumquats (mini oranges) taste like?
+The firm skin of the kumquat tastes sweet and orangey, with a slightly bitter note.
 The flesh, on the other hand, is astringent, bitter and sour.
 The flesh has six segments in which the edible seeds of the fruit are located.
 The aroma of the kumquat is unusual when you eat the fruit raw as fresh fruit.
 You expect sweetness rather than tartness from this delicate fruit.
 Nevertheless, it is worth a try.

-After washing it well, take the fruit in your hand and roll it back and forth.
-This allows the peel to develop its special scent, shows more sweetness and loses some of its bitterness.
-Rolling it in your hand releases the essential oils from the peel.
-The released aromatic substances develop and the flesh takes on a softer consistency.
-1 A citrus-like, refreshing taste delights the palate.
+How can you eat mini oranges?
+How do you eat kumquat?
+After washing the fruit, take it in your hand and roll it back and forth.
+This allows the peel to develop its special scent, becomes more sweet and loses some of its bitterness.
+Rolling the peel in your hand releases the essential oils from the peel.
+The released aromatic substances develop and the flesh of the fruit takes on a softer consistency.

 Not only vegans or vegetarians should read this:

 Vegans often eat unhealthily.
-Avoidable nutritional mistakes
+Avoidable nutritional errors

 .